Real Estate Mauritius · Westimmo

 5 years · Renewable

 For non-citizens wishing to retire in Mauritius.
-Conditions updated by the Finance Act 2025.
-Applications submitted via the NELS / EDB platform.
+Conditions updated under the Finance Act 2025.

-Regular income ≥ USD 24,000 per year — evidenced annually
+Regular income ≥ USD 24,000 / year to be evidenced annually

 Dependent Permit

-Family relationship supported by certified civil status documents
+Family relationship must be supported by a certified civil status document

 Premium Visa

-Long-stay visa for those not working on the local market.
-Ideal for remote workers, freelancers with foreign income and digital nomads.
+Long-term stay without participating in the local labor market.
+Ideal for remote workers, freelancers with foreign-source income, and digital nomads.
 Free of charge.
-Apply online at edbmauritius.org.

 Income ≥ USD 1,500/month or USD 18,000/year · + USD 500/month per child

-Foreign-sourced income only · Not taxable in Mauritius if already taxed abroad
+Foreign-source income only · not taxable in Mauritius if already taxed abroad

 1 year · Renewable · Free